 Keep these three tips in mind on your next search for the perfect keynote:

-Big names cost big bucks.
+Big names can leave a hole in your pocket.
 However, having a celebrity keynote can help you drive attendance, engagement and sponsorship to your event – so it might be worth the investment.

-Some of the biggest and best (like a former President of the United States or the co-founder of Apple), can cost more than you might think.
-These household names can draw a huge crowd of attendees, with their particular stories of success.
+Some of the biggest and best can cost more than £100,000.
+These household names can draw a huge crowd of delegates, with their stories of fighting the global war on terror or starting a billion-dollar company.
 And big names bring in big crowds.

 If you’re getting a celebrity keynote, build in some time for an audience meet and greet.
-This is a chance to include not only an added perk for your top customers and sponsors, but enables you to add in engagement options with your attendees.
-Hosting a tagging contest on social media, or a raffle for a chance to attend the private meet and greet is a great way for your attendees to interact with your brand and event.
+Not only is this a chance to build an added perk for your top customers and sponsors, but it enables you to add in engagement options with your delegates.
+Hosting a tagging contest on social media, or a raffle for a chance to attend the private meet and greet is a great way for your delegates to interact with your brand and event.

 Flights get missed.
 Personal lives intervene.
 Or, perhaps worst of all, contract negotiations fall through.

-Have a list of three or four backups you can go to, on the off-chance that your first choice doesn’t work out.
-Speakers bureaus are a great tool for doing research on potential keynote speakers.
-They can suggest alternatives that are around the same price range – just make sure not to tell your backup that they were the second (or third) choice.
+Have a list of three or four backups you can fall back on, for the off-chance that your first choice doesn’t work out.
+Speaker bureaus are a great tool for doing research on potential keynote speakers.
+They can suggest alternatives in the same price range – just make sure not to tell your backup they were the second (or third) choice.

-Finding the right keynote can set the right tone for your event and help you attract more attendees.
-Best of luck in your search, and let us know if you have any interesting keynote stories!
+Finding a great keynote can set the right tone for your event and help you attract more delegates.
+Best of luck in your search, and let us know in the comments section below if you have any interesting keynote stories to share.